naysawn/naysawn.github.io/_posts/2012-10-11-hey-entrepreneur-please-dont-get-an-mba.md

 ---
-title: 'Hey Entrepreneur' Please Don't Get an MBA'
+title: 'Hey Entrepreneur, Please Do not Get an MBA'
 author: admin
 layout: post
 permalink: /hey-entrepreneur-please-dont-get-an-mba/